CIBC-Internal/python/Doc/library/optparse.rst

    parser.add_option("-q", action="store_false", dest="verbose")

 Here we have two different options with the same destination, which is perfectly OK.
-(It just means you have to be a bit careful when setting default values--- see below.)
+(It just means you have to be a bit careful when setting default values---see below.)

 When :mod:`optparse` encounters ``-v`` on the command line, it sets ``options.verbose`` to ``True``; when it encounters ``-q``,